 - Web hosting.
 It’s the service responsible for powering a website.
-Choose a hosting provider with high uptime, reliable performance, a great value for the price, and a user-friendly control panel.
+Choose a hosting provider with high uptime, reliable performance, great value for the price, and a user-friendly control panel.

 - WordPress installation.
 Make sure the web host offers a one-click button to install WordPress.
 That way, you won’t have to upload the software to the server manually.
-Our WordPress hosting plans include this feature and many other WordPress-optimized tools.
+Our WordPress web hosting plans include this feature and many other WordPress-optimized tools.